human in the cosmos (1991)

 3.1.
 Cosmic time

-The first part of this paper is devoted to the so-called subject-subject relations in the modal aspects of reality.
-It forms a major, though by no means the only, part of ‘cosmic time’, which encompasses everything created into a coherent
+part of this paper is devoted to the so-called subject-subject relations in the modal aspects of reality.
+It forms a major, though by no means the only, part of ‘cosmic time’, which encompasses everything created into a coherent whole.
+The coherence

-indispensable for the development of anthropology.
+for the development of anthropology.
 One of the ambitions of the philosophy of the cosmonomic idea is to design an anthropology that shows humanity in its modal diversity.
-This implies finding the position of a person in cosmic time, i.e.,
+This implies finding the position of a person in cosmic time, i.e., the cosmic

-the cosmic connection of any human being with his fellow men and women (in the past, the present and the future) and with all other creatures.
-A reliable anthropology cannot arise as long as the framework of cosmic time is not available as a well
+connection of any human being with his fellow men and women (in the past, the present and the future) and with all other creatures.
+A reliable anthropology cannot arise as long as the framework of cosmic time is not available as a well developed

 The theory states that the mutually irreducible modal aspects are not only ontic aspects of reality - besides epistemic aspects of our experience